sailajaj/sailajaj.github.io/Continuous-Delivery/12-factor-terraform-salt.md

     * Varied auth styles such as OAuth which do token rotation.
     * Database, SFTP, S3, and e-mail delivery.

+Walking through the 12-factor points sequentially:
-## Codebase
+### Codebase
-* One codebase tracked in revision control, many deploys *
+*One codebase tracked in revision control, many deploys*

 Container orchestration inherently forces revision control on the code as new docker image is created for every code release.
 The Docker file is versioned separately from the code.
 Each Pod can choose which versioned docker file to run.
 With this, we can have a single version run on multiple deploye; or have different versions of the code base deployed at the same time.

-## Dependencies
+### Dependencies
-* Dependencies Explicitly declare and isolate dependencies *
+*Dependencies Explicitly declare and isolate dependencies*

 > An application should be self-contained.
 All dependencies should be explicitly stated.
 There should not be any implicit assumptions on the availability of a software in the OS env.